It’s hard to beat a long weekend in a beautiful cabin that’s a stone’s throw from Shenandoah National Park and miles of trails along Skyline Drive.

 This quiet one-bedroom cabin sits on 1.5 acres at the confluence of Black Run and the Dry River in Rawley Springs.
 It’s ideal for hiking, fishing or relaxing.

-This cabin is secluded for peaceful reflection, but also close to amenities, including restaurants, shops, breweries and wineries, in nearby Harrisonburg.
+This Virginia cabin rental is secluded, but also close to amenities, like grocery stores, restaurants, shops, breweries and wineries, in nearby Harrisonburg.

 #8: Gum Tree Lodge (Gordonsville)